 By setting up a program to parse the data from UTM tags as a visitor enters a website, businesses can analyze the nature of their traffic and begin optimizing their ad campaigns.

-Using NS8 Protect or NS8 TrueStats allows merchants to track each of their campaigns and improve their advertising ROI.
-These services parse UTM data automatically after a merchant installs our platform app or tracking script, so there is no extra setup on the customer’s behalf.
+Using NS8 or NS8 TrueStats allows you to track each of their campaigns and improve their advertising ROI.
+These services parse UTM data automatically after you install our platform or tracking script, so there is no extra setup on the customer’s behalf.

-UTM data is combined with EQ8 scoring data to analyze website traffic.
-A merchant can then identify campaigns that generated low-scoring traffic, and they can discontinue or modify these campaigns to reduce the prevalence of fraud.
-Campaigns that create high-value traffic will also be identified, so a merchant can then focus more effort on campaigns that product the best results.
+UTM data is combined with score data to analyze website traffic.
+You can then identify which campaigns generated low-scoring traffic, and discontinue or modify these campaigns to reduce the prevalence of fraud.
+Campaigns that create high-value traffic will also be identified, allowing you to put more resources into campaigns that produce the best results.